Felienne/LiveSpreadsheets/paper.md

   -->

 Spreadsheet systems can easily be considered the most successful form of programming.
 Winston [@Wins2001] estimates that 90% of all analysts in industry perform calculations in spreadsheets.
-Spreadsheet users perform a range of diverse tasks with spreadsheets, from inventory administration to educational applications and from scientific modelling to financial systems.
+Spreadsheet users perform a range of diverse tasks with spreadsheets, from inventory administration to educational applications and from scientific modeling to financial systems.
 The financial business is a domain where spreadsheets are especially prevailing.
 Panko [@Pank2006] estimates that 95% of U.S. firms, and 80% in Europe, use spreadsheets in some form for financial reporting.

 <!--
 Spreadsheets are formally defined as a collection of worksheets, which in turn can contain cells.
 These cells can contain values, like numbers or text, or formulas, with calculations and cell references.
 In addition to these basic operations, many spreadsheet systems also allow users to create charts, graphs and pivot tables.
 When a user enters or updates a formula, the result is immediately shown to the user.
 Also, all cells depending on the changed formula are updated immediately.